hacpai/show-me-the-code/数据结构/README.md

 9. Write a method named add_all_edges that starts with an edgeless Graph and makes a complete graph by adding edges between all pairs of vertices.

 ![](http://i.imgur.com/fcMg0z1.png)

+**第 0005 题：**随机图

+Create a file named RandomGraph.py and define a class named RandomGraph that inherits from Graph and provides a method named add_random_edges that takes a probability p as a parameter and, starting with an edgeless graph, adds edges at random so that the probability is p that there is an edge between any two nodes.